 I admit I had ugly tears during those first few months we moved to Michigan and also at different points later along the way.
 They were in the shower, in the car on the way to the grocery store, and in my pillow so that no one would hear.
 I had a hard time adjusting to leaving my family, close friend relationships that were my version of extended family living close to me, my jobs that I enjoyed and that gave me a sense of purpose, my church community and the house with open floor plan for entertaining that I had waited for.

 I also deeply yearned again for my mom who died in 2004.
 I was given an up close vantage point of my mother in law and her interactions with her two daughters that made me crave and miss my mom even more.
-That is not saying she has not been loving, accepting or treated me like family.
-She has always been more than I could have dreamed for in a mother in law.
-It was just more on my end, missing the connectedness to the one who gave me live.
-I was regretting that she wasn’t also around hearing her grandkids laughs, wiping their tears from playtime injuries (that were a result of sibling wrestling that went too far), and all the other moments in between.
+That is not saying she has not been loving, accepting, or treated me like family.
+She has always been more than I could have dreamed of in a mother-in-law.
+It was just more on my end, missing the connectedness to the one who gave me life.
+I was regretting that she wasn’t also around hearing her grandkids laugh, wiping their tears from playtime injuries (that were a result of sibling wrestling that went too far), and all the other moments in between.